-As the convention bureau, our key partners that we work with are our local members, including Partner of Business Events and Champion of Tourism level companies.
+As the convention bureau, our key partners are our Partner of Business Events and Champion of Tourism membersm that are suppliers.

-The key objective of a convention bureau is to drive conversion of business events for the region.
-This is achieved through working with the business events trade, such as professional conference organisation and event companies, or directly with association or corporate clients.
+Our objective is to drive conversion of business events for the region.
+This is achieved through working with the business events trade, such as professional conference organisations and event companies, or directly with association or corporate clients.
 Typically, this process begins by identifying an opportunity or lead for a business event.
 There are a range of ways that we could identify a lead, including:

-- A direct enquiry from a conference or event organiser via phone call, email or through completing a "Request for a Proposal" (RFP) form on our website. - Meetings and discussions with conference and event organisers at trade shows. - Word-of-mouth or networking with industry. - A company publicly calls for bids to host a specific event. - Referral from TA, TEQ, Cairns Convention Centre or another supplier.
+- A direct enquiry from an organiser via phone call, email or through our website - Meetings and discussions with organisers at trade shows - Word-of-mouth or networking with industry - A company publicly calls for bids to host an event - Referral from TA, TEQ, Cairns Convention Centre or another supplier.

-We connect conference and event organisers to suppliers that can host their event and provide ideas and information about what's possible.
-As a member-based organisation, we recommend suppliers that are Partner of Business Events or Champion of Tourism level members, a benefit that is included in their membership.
+We connect organisers to suppliers that can host their event and provide ideas and information about what's possible.